Get 50% Discount Offer 26 Days

 3. Listing Directory Contents

-Before changing directories, you can list the contents of the current directory using the ls command.
-This will help you identify the directories you can navigate to:
+Before changing directories, you can use the ls command to list the contents of the current directory.
+Doing so helps you identify which directories are available for navigation:

 ls